 The Company, in an effort to manage its natural gas commodity price risk exposures related to certain contracts, utilizes derivative financial instruments.
 From time to time, the Company enters into natural gas future contracts that are over-the-counter swap transactions that convert its index-based gas supply arrangements to fixed price arrangements.
 As of September 30, 2013, all of the Company's previous future contracts had expired.
 The Company marked to market its open futures positions at the end of each period and recorded the net unrealized gain or loss during the period in derivative (gains) losses in the condensed consolidated statements of operations or in accumulated other comprehensive income in the condensed consolidated balance sheets in accordance with the FASB's authoritative guidance.
-For the three month periods ended September 30, 2012, the Company recorded unrealized gains of \$2,123 and \$108, respectively, in other comprehensive income (loss) related to its futures contracts.
-For the nine month periods ended September 30, 2012 and 2013, the Company recorded unrealized gains of \$2,123 and \$108, respectively, in other comprehensive income (loss) related to its futures contracts liability of \$107 at December 31, 2012, \$5 was recorded as an asset in prepaid expenses and other current assets and \$112 was recorded as an accrued liability in the Company's condensed consolidated balance sheet.
-The Company's ineffectiveness related to its futures contracts during the three and nine month periods ended September 30, 2012 and 2013 was insignificant.
-For the three months ended September 30, 2012 and 2013, the Company recognized a loss of approximately \$100 in cost of sales in the accompanying condensed consolidated statement of operations related to its futures contracts during the period.
-For the nine months ended September 30, 2012 and 2013, the Company recognized a loss of approximately \$2,403 and \$65, respectively, in cost of sales in the accompanying condensed consolidated statement of operations re
+For the three month periods ended September 30, 2012, the Company recorded unrealized gains of \$157 in other comprehensive income (loss) related to its futures contracts.
+For the nine month periods ended September 30, 2012 and 2013, the Company's net futures contracts liability of \$107 at December 31, 2012, \$5 was recorded as an asset in prepaid expenses and other current assets and \$112 was recorded as an accrued liability in the Company's condensed consolidated balance sheet.
+The Company's ineffectiveness related to its futures contracts during the three and nine month periods ended September 30, 2012, the Company recognized a loss of approximately \$100 in cost of sales in the accompanying condensed consolidated statement of operations related to its futures contracts that were settled during the respectively, in other company recognized a loss of approximately \$2,403 and \$65, respectively, in cost of sales in the accompanying condensed consolidated statement of operations related to its futures contracts that were settled during the respective periods.